mstilkerich/rcmcarddav/doc/ADMIN-SETTINGS.md

 - If the user has addressbooks created from a preset that no longer exists (identified by the Presetname), the addressbooks are deleted from the database.

-### Using presets for the roundcube trusted senders/collected recipients addressbooks
+### Using presets for the roundcube trusted senders/collected recipients addressbooks and default addressbook

 Roundcube 1.5 and newer has two special internal addressbooks to automatically collect all addresses the user previously sent mail to (roundcube config option: `collected_recipients`) and to collect addresses of trusted senders (roundcube config option: `collected_senders`).

-It is possible for a user to manually select CardDAV addressbooks for these two special purpose addressbooks using the roundcube settings interface.
-When using preconfigured CardDAV addressbooks, the admin may want to also set these special addressbooks by configuration, which is possible using the following configuration options:
+It is possible for a user to manually select CardDAV addressbooks for these two special purpose addressbooks and the roundcube default addressbook using the roundcube settings interface.
+When using preconfigured CardDAV addressbooks, the admin may want to also set these special addressbooks or the default addressbook by configuration, which is possible using the following configuration options:

 ```php
 $prefs['_GLOBAL']['collected_recipients'] = [